 You’ll know when a chimpanzee is scared or feels threatened.
 Their masses of hair will generally stand on end as if they have received an incredible shock!

-Chimpanzees display lots of humanlike behaviour.
+Chimpanzees display lots of humanlike behavior.
 They are known to kiss each other and will even laugh when they are having fun.

 It’s rarely a good idea to try and claim a chimp as a pet.
 Chimps are amazingly strong.
 In many cases, they are thought to be up to six times as strong as human beings.
 Therefore, it’s wise to let them have their freedom.